NolaPro: Functionality

 NolaPro allows custom functionality changes upon request.
 It permits unrestricted integration with 3rd party applications and offers source code procurement for companies to develop their own ERP systems.

-This application can be cloud-hosted by the author or installed locally on Microsoft Windows or Linux, accessed via common web browsers, and utilizes MySQL and PHP.
+This application can be installed via desktop download, or cloud-hosted by the author or installed locally on Microsoft Windows or Linux, accessed via common web browsers, and utilizes MySQL and PHP.

 The software includes the following modules: